 4. Utility costs

 Utility bills—This really depends on your lifestyle and housing arrangements.
 If you’re renting, some landlords already include utility bills in the rental cost, while others will split the utility bill with you at the end of each month.
 Buying a house and paying for utilities yourself?
-A 4-room HDB flat incurs an average electricity bill of $98.18 and an average water bill of $46, to give you an idea.
+A 4-room HDB flat incurs an average electricity bill of $100.68 and an average water bill of around $23 (based on current tariff rates by SP Group).

 Household essentials—Toilet paper ranges from $4 to $8 for a pack of 10 rolls.
 You can get a 3L container of laundry detergent for under $10, and dishwashing liquid for easily half that price.

 Ongoing vehicle costs—If you own or plan to own a car in Singapore, you probably already know it doesn’t come cheap.
 But don’t forget to factor in recurring costs such as road tax, fuel, and insurance.
-You can read our full breakdown here, but in summary you can expect to pay about $2500 a year to upkeep your car.
+By our latest estimates, it would set you back around $182,200 to buy and upkeep a new car for a year.

 5. Recreation costs

 If you’re on a budget, make friends who don’t always need to be seen in fancy places.
-That way, you can BYOB and use the savings to enjoy cheaper activities like picnics, cycling, hiking or Netflix.
+That way, you can BYOB and use the savings to enjoy cheaper activities like picnics, cycling, hiking or having movie nights at someone's house.

 Dating—Easy tiger, you might want to swipe a little more slowly on Tinder.
 If you’re into the dinner-and-drinks date night combo, you can easily spend $50 or more per person in a single night, depending on how expensive your/their tastes are.